Enisbeygorus/emlak-cuzdani-api/README.md

-# real-state-node-api
+# real-estate-node-api

-A node js api for to do CRUD operations with customer posts about real states.
+A node js api for to do CRUD operations with customer posts about real estates.
 MongoDB is used As database.

 ## Steps